Patient Reminders: 2025 Guide To Reduce No-Shows & Costs

 The Prosper Team

 Missed appointments aren’t just an inconvenience; they’re a massive drain on the U.S. healthcare system, costing an estimated $150 billion every year.
 So, what are patient reminders?
 They are simply communications sent via text, email, phone, or mail to help patients remember an upcoming appointment or to prompt them to schedule necessary preventive care.
-For an individual clinic, where each empty slot costs about $200 on average, a well-designed reminder strategy is the solution to reducing these costs and improving care continuity.
+For an individual clinic, where each empty slot costs about $200 on average, a well designed reminder strategy is the solution to reducing these costs and improving care continuity.

 Effective patient reminders do more than just jog a memory.
 They close care gaps, improve health outcomes, and boost your bottom line.
 Whether you’re trying to reduce no show rates for routine visits or increase completion for vital preventive screenings, a systematic approach is key.
 Let’s dive into everything you need to know to build a reminder program that works.